home-assistant/home-assistant.io/source/_integrations/withings.markdown

 - Add the Withings integration.
 - Once authorized, the tab/window will close and the integration page will prompt to select a profile.
 Select the profile you chose while on the Withings site.
   - Note: It's important you select the same profile from the previous step.
 Choosing a different one will result in Home Assistant displaying the wrong data.
-- Data will synchronize immediately and update every 5 minutes.
+- Data will synchronize immediately and update under the following conditions:
+    - If `use_webhook` is enabled:
+        - Each time Withings notifies Home Assistant of a data change.
+        - Every 120 minutes.
+    - If `use_webhook` is not enabled:
+        - Every 10 minutes.

 ## Setup (Advanced)
 For advanced users who are NOT using Home Assistant Cloud.
 This is not intended to be a complete step-by-step guide.